-Building self-confidence and assertiveness is probably a lot easier than you think.
-'Non-assertive' people (in other words 'normal people') do not generally want to transform into being excessively dominant people.
+Building self-confidence and assertiveness are probably a lot easier than you think.
+'Non-assertive' people (in other words 'normal people') do not generally want to transform into excessively dominant people.
 When most people talk about wanting to be more assertive, what they usually really mean is:

 - 'How can I become more able to resist the pressure and dominance of excessively dominant people?'

 - 'How can I stand up to bullies (or one bully in particular)?'